Office 365 Don't forget--every ISU Student has access to this

 Life gets complicated--maybe you need both a paper and electronic organizer/planner

-Other tools, mentioned in this blog post, people find useful though more for content than your schedule:
+Other tools people find useful though more for content than your schedule:

 Evernote Capture, organize, and share notes from anywhere--looks/works similar to email organization.
 Really helpful to capture websites and images.
 Basic account is free.